 There are currently no Requests for Information

-The City utilises the following general conditions of contract for the various types of procurement:
+The City uses the following conditions of offer for the various types of procurement.

-The City requires suppliers to comply with relevant policies and procedures as detailed in the tender documentation, these may include:
+The City requires suppliers to comply with relevant policies and procedures as detailed in the invitation to offer documentation; these may include:

 Sun protection procedure (PDF 107kb)